Close Menu

 He drew inspiration from Richard Pryor but was unable to gain the status he desired by performing in New York City comedy clubs.
 Wayans decided to relocate to Los Angeles and managed to land small roles in film and television.
 However, in 1983 Wayans became a recurring character in a short-lived military series, For Love and Honor.
 Soon after, Wayans had the opportunity to earn writing credit on Eddie Murphy Raw (1987).

 Working with Eddie Murphy helped Wayans’ popularity to increase.
-The same year, Wayans was part of the hit film Hollywood Shuffle (1987), which was a satire depicting the struggles faced by black actors in Hollywood.
+That same year, Wayans was in the hit film Hollywood Shuffle (1987), a satire depicting the struggles faced by black actors in Hollywood.
 He followed up with his directorial debut film, I’m Gonna Git You Sucka (1988).
-By the 1990s, Wayans was offered his own show with Fox, and it opened the door for him to create an original comedy sketch show, In Living Color.
+By the 1990s, Wayans was offered his own show on Fox, which opened the door for him to create an original comedy sketch show, In Living Color.

 The Emmy award-winning show was similar to Saturday Night Live, but the cast was people of color and the content was bolder.
 It lasted for four years and became an avenue for talents such as his siblings, Jamie Foxx, Jim Carrey and Jennifer Lopez.
 Despite being the show’s originator, Wayans left the show in 1992 and his siblings followed.